OI-wiki/i18n/docs/geometry/nearest-points.md

 ## Overview

-Given $n$ points on a two-dimensional plane, find a set of point pairs with the closest Euclidean distance.
+Given $n$ points on a two-dimensional plane, find a pair of points with the closest Euclidean distance.

 Here we will introduce a divide and conquer algorithm with time complexity of $O(n\log n)$ to solve this problem.
 This algorithm was proposed in 1975 by [Franco P. Preparata](https://en.wikipedia.org/wiki/Franco_P._Preparata), and was proven to be optimal under the decision tree model by Preparata and [Michael Ian Shamos](https://en.wikipedia.org/wiki/Michael_Ian_Shamos).